This post may include affiliate links. Thank you for your support.

 • Crushed Red Pepper Flakes.
 Bring a spicy heat with a slight smokiness.

 • Tomato Paste.
-A couple tablespoons gives the parm chicken soup a bit of body while adding concentrated tomato flavor.
+A couple tablespoons lends body while also adding concentrated tomato flavor.

 • Chicken Bouillon.
-Provide a savory depth and richness to the sauce with their concentrated chicken flavor.
+Provides a savory depth and richness.
 Swap: Low-sodium chicken broth.

 • Crushed San Marzano Tomatoes.
 Prized for their sweet, balanced flavor with low acidity, San Marzano tomatoes are ideal for creating a rich, smooth marinara base that isn’t too tart.
 Always select authentic San Marzano tomatoes (look for the DOP label), as they provide a superior flavor.